Of all women who experience pain during their menstrual cycles, 10% experience pain so severe that symptoms temporarily disable them.

-Treatments For Menstrual Pain
+Managing Menstrual Pain

-At The Epigenetics Healing Center, we take a more holistic approach to treating menstrual pain.
+At The Epigenetics Healing Center, we take a more holistic approach to managing menstrual pain.
 Our goal is to help rebalance your hormones and help your body function healthily to allow you to feel your absolute best at every level.

-Some treatment regimens for menstrual pain may include:
+Some regimens for menstrual pain may include:

 - Stress reduction.
 Reducing stress levels can help regulate your period and lessen your regular menstrual cramps.

 - Nutritional counseling.
 High levels of fat, sugar and processed foods can contribute to stress, inflammation and hormone imbalances that cause menstrual pains.
 Eating foods high in calcium, antioxidants and omega-3 fatty acids can help lessen your pain.